 This policy applies to all staff and entities within the University.

-For the purposes of this policy, gift and donation have the same meaning.
+Gift, for the purposes of this policy, has the same meaning as donation.

 4. Adequacy for purpose